VerifiedAnon/bitnet.rs/README.md

 Speedup (Kernel vs Scalar): 32.00x
 ```

-*   **GPU (Wall Time)**: Total time from the CPU's perspective, including overhead for buffer management and data transfer.
+**GPU (Wall Time)**: Total time from the CPU's perspective, including overhead for buffer management and data transfer.
-*   **GPU (Kernel Time)**: The pure GPU execution time, measured with high-precision timestamp queries.
+**GPU (Kernel Time)**: The pure GPU execution time, measured with high-precision timestamp queries.
 This is the best measure of the kernel's raw performance.
-*   **Scalar (CPU Time)**: The performance of the equivalent non-parallelized CPU implementation.
+**Scalar (CPU Time)**: The performance of the equivalent non-parallelized CPU implementation.
-*   **Speedup (Kernel vs Scalar)**: This shows the true speedup of the GPU kernel over the CPU implementation.
+**Speedup (Kernel vs Scalar)**: This shows the true speedup of the GPU kernel over the CPU implementation.
 This is the most important metric for performance analysis.

-*(Note: The numbers above are illustrative.
-Please run the benchmarks on your own hardware to get accurate results.)*
+> Note: The numbers above are illustrative.
+Please run the benchmarks on your own hardware to get accurate results.

+---

 ## Known Issues

 ### DirectX 12 Backend

-*   **Issue**: The WGSL kernel can trigger a suspected loop-unrolling bug in the DirectX (DX12) shader compiler (FXC/DXC).
+**Issue**: The WGSL kernel can trigger a suspected loop-unrolling bug in the DirectX (DX12) shader compiler (FXC/DXC).
 This may cause tests to fail on Windows machines using the Dx12 backend.

-*   **Status**: **A robust workaround has been found and is now fully documented and tested.**
+**Status**: **A robust workaround has been found and is now fully documented and tested.**
     - The workaround uses a flattened i32 accumulator and per-element decode for tile_b, avoiding the problematic WGSL patterns.
     - The full BitNet kernel logic now passes on DX12 with this fix.
     - See the [DX12 test report](logs/dx12_test.md) for the special finding and full details.

-*   **Reference**: See the related [Naga issue](https://github.com/gfx-rs/naga/issues/1832) for more details.
+**Reference**: See the related [Naga issue](https://github.com/gfx-rs/naga/issues/1832) for more details.

-*   **Legacy note**: The `cross_device_consistency_test` previously skipped the Dx12 backend, but with the workaround, DX12 is now supported for the full kernel logic.
+**Legacy note**: The `cross_device_consistency_test` previously skipped the Dx12 backend, but with the workaround, DX12 is now supported for the full kernel logic.

 ### DX12 Regression Testing